 Then for a few years I went to a church that was great about reaching out when there was a need…but not when there was NO need.
 I guess I learned that in TRUE community we are supposed to reach out all the time.
 Keep reaching out.
 You don’t have to be lying on the side of the road to have a need.
 So many are hurting on the inside, are lonely, are recovering, or are just beginning to suffer.

 I want to reach out, constantly.
 Not in a busy-body way, but in a way that others know that I am here for them.
-I am not the Savior, but in my wanting to be “the hands and feet of Jesus” in community, I can point others to THE WAY.
+I am not the Savior, but in my wanting to be “the hands and feet of Jesus” in community, I can point others to Him.
 Not to “church” but to Jesus.
 I think that’s often how we lose focus…we get so wrapped up in the numbers game of bringing people to church, or pointing them to church, or selling them on church, that we forget to show them Jesus.

 I want people to love me NOT because I can cook for youth, or finance a program, or arrange meals for a widow, or house a youth.
 I want them to love me because I love Jesus.
 PERIOD.
 Reach out to those that are healthy, not just sick.
 Do things when it’s NOT expected.
 Reach beyond the walls of the church.
 Be a movement, not a building, not a denomination, not a program.
 BE.